mrvn/RaspberryPi-baremetal/998-make/README.md

 When the number of source files exceeds a certain number the command line length would exceed the allowed maximum.
-To avoid that all the object files in a directory are linked together into a temporary library (_built-lto/obj-y.o).
-If the directory has subdirectories then the _built-lto/obj-y.o files of the subdirectories are linked in as well.
+To avoid that all the object files in a directory are linked together into a temporary library (_tmp-y.o and _tmp-y.lto).
+If the directory has subdirectories then the _tmp-y.o and _tmp-y.lto files of the subdirectories are linked in as well.

-When a source file changes the automatic dependencies will cause it to be recompiled, followed by the _built-lto/obj-y.o file for that directory and then its parent up to the top directory.
+When a source file changes the automatic dependencies will cause it to be recompiled, followed by the _tmp-y.o and _tmp-y.lto files for that directory and then its parent up to the top directory.

 5) sources can be conditional